xp44mm/Notebook/RxInAction/10 Working with Rx concurrency and synchronization.md

 One issue usually confuses developers who use `NewThreadScheduler` with a recursive call to the scheduler—it won't open a new thread.
 Internally, it will use the `EventLoopScheduler` that uses the same thread.

 Because creating a new thread for every scheduling isn't efficient, you should use the `NewThreadScheduler` primarily for making long-running operations.
-For short-lived operations, it's recommended to work with ThreadPool.
+For short-lived operations, it's recommended to work with `ThreadPool`.

 #### THREADPOOLSCHEDULER

 Creating a new thread for every scheduled action isn't efficient; opening and closing a thread in the OS is time and memory expensive.
-Instead, the .NET Framework provides the ThreadPool class that reuses threads instead of opening a new one each time. `ThreadPoolScheduler` works similarly to `NewThreadScheduler`, but uses the thread pool instead of creating new threads:
+Instead, the .NET Framework provides the `ThreadPool` class that reuses threads instead of opening a new one each time. `ThreadPoolScheduler` works similarly to `NewThreadScheduler`, but uses the thread pool instead of creating new threads:

 ```C#
 TestScheduler(ThreadPoolScheduler.Instance);